 Video not playing is not an uncommon error in our daily life.
 To sum up, there are online and offline video playback issues, and they happen on platforms varying from video hosting sites like YouTube, devices like iPhone, media players like WMP, OSs like Windows 10, cloud services like Google Drive, game consoles like Xbox One, to editing software like Premiere Pro.

-When encountering a (4K, MP4, MKV, MOV, etc.) video file not playing issue, most of the time you will see a clear error prompt box telling you "can’t play", "An error occurred, please try again later", "Unable to play video, an error occurred", and things alike.
-Besides totally can’t play video but a black/blank screen, another frequent error is poor video playback performance, and symptoms include video stuttering/choppy/flicking, blurry, color washed out, no sound, audio video out of sync, no subtitles, and so on.
+When encountering a (4K, MP4, MKV, MOV, etc.) video file not playing issue, most of the time you will see a clear error prompt box telling you "video format not supported", "can’t play", "An error occurred, please try again later", "Unable to play video, an error occurred", and things alike.
+Besides totally can’t play video but a black/blank screen, another frequent error is poor video playback performance, and symptoms include video stuttering/choppy/flicking, blurry, color washed out, no sound, audio video out of sync, no subtitles, video black screen, and so on.

 The reasons different video won’t play errors are slightly different, so this guide will explain them as accurately as possible.
 Jump to the part related to your video not playing error and get solutions.
 In each part we will give an example to show you how to fix videos not playing error step by step for your reference.